DAN BECKER, Director

 Dan has been recognized by foe and friend alike.
 Automotive News, Detroit’s trade magazine, named Dan to its list of top 10 Washington players who most affect the auto industry.
 Rolling Stone magazine and Salon.com have named Dan one of the world’s 28 “Climate Heroes,” along with Tony Blair, Al Gore, and James Hansen.
 In 2010 he was awarded the 30th Anniversary Award by the American Council for an Energy-Efficient Economy.
 In 2012 he was awarded the Public Policy Leadership Award by IHS Energy Daily.

-JAMES GERSTENZANG, Editorial Director
+JAMES GERSTENZANG, Editorial Director (retired)

-James Gerstenzang is the editorial director of the Safe Climate Transport Campaign.
+James Gerstenzang was the editorial director of the Safe Climate Transport Campaign through 2021.
 He is a veteran Washington writer.
 He was formerly the senior White House correspondent of The Associated Press and The Los Angeles Times.
 In addition, during 24 years in the Times’ Washington bureau, he covered the environment—writing from points as diverse as Capitol Hill and the Magdalene Islands, on pollution and conservation—as well as the Pentagon, and international economics and trade.
 He originated and was the editor of the newspaper’s Web operations in Washington, and covered six presidential election campaigns.
 His reporting has taken him to five continents, more than 75 countries, and all 50 states.
 He covered multiple summit meetings in Moscow and Beijing, Group of Eight summit conferences, and 10 national political conventions.

 SAFE CLIMATE CAMPAIGN Board of Advisors